Hip Hip-Hurry!

 Hip Hip-Hurry! is a 1958 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones.
 The short was released on December 6, 1958, and stars Wile E. Coyote and the Road Runner.
 The title is a pun on the phrase "Hip Hip Hooray!!"
+Road Runner and Coyote would later appear in another cartoon with a similar title, Zip Zip Hooray!

 Plot

 Wile E. Coyote (Eatius-slobbius) relentlessly pursues the Road Runner (Digoutius-unbelievablii) across treacherous desert terrain.
-Their chase leads to a pivotal moment at a three-way fork, where the Road Runner's cunning navigation confounds the coyote.
+Their chase leads to a pivotal moment at a three-way fork, where the Road Runner's cunning navigation confounds Coyote.
 Subsequently, a series of comedic mishaps ensue, including failed attempts to ambush the Road Runner using hand grenades and trapeze acrobatics.
-Despite numerous setbacks, Wile E. Coyote persists in his pursuit, employing various tactics such as slingshots, fireworks, and even motorboats.
+Despite numerous setbacks, Coyote persists in his pursuit, employing various tactics such as slingshots, fireworks, and even motorboats.

 Each endeavor ends in comical failure, with Coyote suffering humorous misfortune.
-Notably, his use of a high-speed tonic results in chaotic consequences, as Coyote was close to capturing Road Runner, Road Runner trips Coyote, careening out of control into a dynamite shed, triggering a spectacular explosion.
-The ensuing chaos culminates in Coyote being propelled into the night sky atop a makeshift rocket, creating a dazzling display of fireworks.
+Notably, his use of a high-speed tonic results in chaotic consequences; as Coyote was close to capturing Road Runner, Road Runner trips Coyote, careening out of control through a construction site and into a dynamite shed with two small bombs rolling along with him, triggering a spectacular explosion.
+The ensuing chaos culminates in Coyote being propelled into the night sky atop a makeshift rocket, creating a dazzling display of fireworks, along with the words "The End".

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 1 Blu-ray.